solidi/writing/81-the-man-who-made-magic.md

 Then something interesting happened: a prank would be played, a recorded reminder of a man who lived, invented, and maybe once believed in an alternative way to create.
 He was a believer in something others would not join.

 The prank was written in a book a century later, recalling people uncredited, now credited, and no one caught on.
-Not even their historians, not even this storyteller.
+Not even their historians, not even this storyteller, until the facts were rechecked.

 As the engineers continued advancing the toy line from engineering to product packaging through the following year, a bag would be hung, filled with a liquid, and two wires were dipped in it.